ibexa/documentation-developer/docs/guide/user_generated_content.md

 ### Content Edit

-V1.2

 eZ Platform comes with content edition features via the Symfony stack.
 They are meant, in addition the PlatformUI's editing capabilities, to allow the implementation of User Generated Content from the frontend.

 ## Usage

 ### Creating a content item without using a draft

-As of eZ Platform 1.2, a new `/content/edit/nodraft` route is available.
-It will show a Content item creation form for a given Content Type:
+The `/content/edit/nodraft` route shows a Content item creation form for a given Content Type:

 | argument                | type      | description                                                                |
 |-------------------------|-----------|----------------------------------------------------------------------------|